 Chapter 1: How to save a life.

 It was another beautiful summer day in Pallet Town.
 The sun shined brightly and not a single cloud was to be found on the clear blue sky.
 A boy at the age of 9 was out and enjoying the nice weather by taking a stroll through the forest near Pallet Town.
 The boy had black hair which was mostly covered by his favorite red and white cap.
-He wore black jeans and a pair of white shoes at his feet.
+He wore black jeans and a pair of white shoes on his feet.
 On his upper body was an unzipped red jacket and a white t-shirt underneath.
 Ash was the name of the young boy and he was out exploring the forest which was located right next to his home in Pallet Town.
 His mother wasn't that happy about Ash's small expeditions into the forest, because should a wild Pokémon decide to attack him, he would be completely defenseless since Ash didn't have a Pokémon of his own to protect him.
 But she was okay with it if he just stayed close to their house and didn't venture too deep into the forest.
-Ash was okay with that, his mother was just looking out for him and anyway, he didn't have to go far at all if he wanted to see Pokémon.
+Ash was okay with that, his mother was just looking out for him and anyway, he didn't have go far at all if he wanted to see Pokémon.
 The forest was literally crawling with them.

 Ash has always been incredibly fascinated by Pokémon.
 Ever since four years ago when his mother had taken him over to Professor Oak's lab for his 5th birthday.
-He had spent the whole day at the ranch playing with the Pokémon who lived there.
+He had spent the whole day at the ranch playing with the Pokémon that lived there.
 Ash had gotten to play with a pair of Nidoran's both a female and a male, a Pidgey who was a little hesitating at first but quickly warmed up to Ash after he had given it some Pokémon food he had in his pocket, and a very playful and affectionate Eevee who was really enjoying having a human around to scratch it behind the ears.
-Ash had spent most of the day with the three Pokémon playing games like tag, and hide and seek.
+Ash had spent most of the day with the four Pokémon playing games like tag, and hide and seek.
 It was everything the young Ash could have ever had hope for, he had really enjoyed his first day at Oak's ranch very much and ever since that day he had been visiting Oak's lab at every opportunity he could.
 Ash couldn't get enough of Pokémon, it was his life.
-And some he wanted to be the greatest Pokémon trainer in the world.
+And some day he wanted to become the greatest Pokémon trainer in the world.

 Ash walked slowly through the forest, his was eyes shining with excitement at the prospect of maybe seeing some new Pokémon he hadn't seen before.
 He had already seen a few Weedle's and some Caterpie's moving along the forest floor going on about their daily life's.
 Most of the Pokémon in the forest had grown used to his presence among them because of the numerous times he had visited over the years.

-After a few minutes of walking Ash was startled out of his blissful thoughts when the sound of a high-pitched cry reached his ears.
+After a few minutes of walking Ash was startled out of his blissful thoughts when the sound of a high pitched cry reached his ears.
 Ash immediately stopped walking and started looking around trying to figure out where the sound had come from.
 It had sounded like a Pokémon but Ash couldn't be sure, he had been so deep in thoughts about which starter he should choose that he had barely noticed it.
 The cry came once again and Ash quickly turned around and started walking towards it at a fast pace.
 Ash pushed himself through the trees moving branches and bushes.
 The sounds started to grow louder and louder as Ash was coming up to a small clearing.
 Making sure to stay well hidden behind some bushes he took a quick peak from his hiding spot to observe the situation.

 A tiny yellow mouse like Pokémon was in a heated battle with a big grey Pokémon which greatly resembled a rhino.
 The battle didn't seem to go so well for the smaller Pokémon who was hit with a Tackle attack and fell to the ground.
 Ash recognized them instantly.